mauritssilvis/challenges/java/java-project-intellij/README.md

 JDK "temurin-21" is missing
 ```

-To solve these warnings and be able to execute the project's code, configure the project JDK in IntelliJ IDEA's project settings.
+To solve these warnings and be able to execute the project’s code, configure the project JDK in IntelliJ IDEA’s project settings.
 You can either select one of the listed JDKs or opt for the Adoptium distribution of the Java Development Kit (JDK) by following the [Installation section](../java-project-cli/#111-installation) of [Setting up a Java project using the command line](../java-project-cli) and selecting that JDK.

 ## License